Updated: Oct 4, 2021

-The Trustor/Settlor is the person or company that creates the trust.
+The Trustor/Settlor is the person or company that creates the Trust.
 They could also be called the Grantor.
-It is usually the person who is bringing the assets to the trust.
-Depending on the type of trust, the Trustor/Settlor keeps the rights to amend, alter, or revoke the trust.
+It is usually the person who is bringing the assets to the Trust.
+Depending on the type of Trust, the Trustor generally retains the right to amend, alter, or revoke the Trust.

-The beneficiaries are the people who profit from the trust.
-The profit is the trust’s income and principal of the Trust.
-There are three types of beneficiaries:
+The Beneficiaries are the people who profit from the Trust.
+The profit is the Trust’s income and principal or equity of the Trust.
+There are three types of Beneficiaries:

-The primary beneficiaries are the first to receive the benefits of the trust assets.
-Most trusts are set up so that the Trustor/Settlor receives the benefit of the trust.
-Therefore, they are the primary beneficiaries of the Trust.
+The Primary Beneficiaries are the first to receive the benefits of the Trust assets.
+Most Trusts are set up so that the Trustor receives the benefit of the Trust.
+Therefore, they are the Primary Beneficiaries of the Trust.

-The contingent beneficiaries receive the benefits of the trust assets AFTER the primary beneficiaries.
+The Contingent Beneficiaries receive the benefits of the Trust assets after the Primary Beneficiaries.
 They will receive the benefits in the future, just not right now.
-However, depending on the purpose of the Trust, if the contingent beneficiary needs the money and it falls into a category defined in the Trust, the contingent beneficiary may approach the Trustee and ask for the money now.
+However, depending on the purpose of the Trust, if the Contingent Beneficiary needs the money and it falls into a category defined in the Trust, the Contingent Beneficiary may approach the Trustee and ask for the money then.

-Again, the identities of the beneficiary and their rights are created by the Trustor/Settlor when creating the trust and, depending on the type of trust, can be changed during their lifetime.
+The identities of the Beneficiary and their rights are created by the Trustor when creating the Trust and, depending on the type of Trust, can be changed during their lifetime.

 Those are the parties to a Trust.
 The key: Trustor/Settlor/Grantor is usually the person bringing the assets to the Trust.
 The Trustee is the person in charge of managing the assets.
 The beneficiaries are the people who benefit from the income and principal associated with the Trust.